What to eat in Tequila

 The dishes worth planning around

-- Birria.
-Jalisco’s signature slow-cooked stew, traditionally goat, rich and chili-deep, eaten in the morning with tortillas and a squeeze of lime.
-A weekend breakfast staple.
+• Birria.
+Jalisco’s signature slow-cooked stew, traditionally goat, rich and deep with dried chilies, eaten in the morning with fresh tortillas, chopped onion, cilantro and a squeeze of lime.
+This is the weekend breakfast staple — go before noon, when the birrieros’ pots are full.

-- Carne en su jugo.
-A Guadalajara-area classic - beef simmered in its own juices with beans and bacon.
-Hearty and very regional.
+• Carne en su jugo.
+The Guadalajara-region classic: thin beef simmered in its own juices with beans and crispy bacon, topped with onion and cilantro.
+Hearty, regional, a solid midday plate.

-Some of the larger distilleries run their own restaurants, occasionally quite upscale, building menus around tequila pairings.
-A treat if you want it, but not the everyday town.
+Some of the larger distilleries run their own restaurants — occasionally quite upscale, building tasting menus around tequila pairings.
+A treat if you want a special meal, but it’s the polished version, not the everyday town.
+For a sit-down that isn’t on the tourist square, look at the fonda-style places one or two streets back, where a full plate with a drink lands around 150–250 MXN (approximate).

 A drink with it

-This is tequila country, so drink it neat and sipped, or as a cantarito - tequila with citrus and grapefruit soda over ice in a clay cup.
-Cheaper and better away from the plaza.
+This is tequila country, so drink it the way it’s meant to be: neat and sipped, a good reposado or añejo, or as a cantarito — tequila with lime, orange and grapefruit soda over ice with salt in a clay cup.
+It’s cheaper and honestly better away from the plaza, at a family distillery’s tasting room or a small cantina a block off Calle José Cuervo.
+Meal timing runs Mexican: birria and barbacoa in the morning, the big comida in the early-to-mid afternoon, lighter tacos at night.